 The "Restricted" publishing visibility on clips and playlists allows you to hide the content to the public but allow access for your authorized members.

 Restricted members can be created in the Omny Studio UI or using the Management API.
 Each member is assigned a unique ID and member key to grant access to restricted content or ad-free access.

-You can create restricted members individually using the "Create new member" button in Program Settings > Restricted access, or you can batch create several using the dropdown option "Create multiple members".
+You can create restricted members individually using the "Create new member" button in Program Settings > Restricted content access, or you can batch create several using the dropdown option "Create multiple members".